drocks1234/EgiArcade/README.md

-# Snake Game and Money Tycoon v1.1.7
+# Snake Game and Money Tycoon v2.0.0 🚀

-This repository contains two classic games: Snake and Money Tycoon, now with improved features and mobile support.
-Snake is a game where the player moves a snake around the game board and tries to eat food while avoiding collision with the walls or the snake's own body.
-Money Tycoon is an incremental game where the player earns money by clicking a button and investing in various businesses to increase their passive income.

-Both games are built with JavaScript and use HTML canvas for rendering.
+Get ready for the next level of gaming with version 2.0.0 of Snake Game and Money Tycoon!
+This update brings you an enhanced gaming experience with sleek new features, improved performance, and a fresh design.
+Enjoy the classic Snake game alongside the addictive Money Tycoon, now optimized for both desktop and mobile devices!

+## 🌟 What's new in v2.0.0?

+- Revamped user interface with a modern and stylish design
+- Improved animations for a smoother and more engaging gameplay
+- Enhanced mobile support, ensuring optimal performance on all devices
+- Updated game settings, allowing for better customization
+- Local leaderboard for the Snake game, so you can compete with your friends and track your progress

-## Getting started
+## 🎮 Getting Started

 To play the games, open the `index.html` file in a web browser.
-You can choose between Snake and Money Tycoon by clicking the respective buttons on the main menu.
-You can control the snake in Snake game using the arrow keys on your keyboard or touch controls on mobile devices.
-In Money Tycoon, you can click the button to earn money and buy businesses and upgrades using the on-screen buttons.
+You'll be greeted with a sleek new main menu where you can choose between Snake and Money Tycoon by clicking the respective buttons.

-## How to play
+## 📖 How to Play

+### Snake Game 🐍

+Navigate your snake across the game board, eating food and growing in length while avoiding collisions with the walls and the snake's own body.
+Earn points for each piece of food consumed, and see how high you can get your score!

+### Money Tycoon 💰

+Put your entrepreneurial skills to the test in Money Tycoon!
+Click the button to earn money and invest in various businesses to increase your passive income.
+Buy upgrades to boost your earnings, and watch your fortune grow!

+## 🕹️ Controls

 ### Snake Game

-The objective of the Snake game is to eat as much food as possible without colliding with the walls or the snake's own body.
-Each time the snake eats a piece of food, it grows in length and the player scores one point.
-The game ends when the snake collides with the walls or its own body.

-### Money Tycoon

-The objective of Money Tycoon is to earn as much money as possible by clicking the button and investing in businesses.
-Players can increase their income by buying upgrades for their clicks and passive income, as well as buying various businesses that generate income over time.
-The game also features a prestige system, which allows players to reset their progress in exchange for a bonus multiplier that increases their income.

-## Controls

-### Snake Game

-Use the arrow keys on your keyboard or touch controls on mobile devices to control the snake:
+Control the snake using the arrow keys on your keyboard or touch controls on mobile devices:

 - Left arrow key/swipe left: Move the snake to the left
 - Right arrow key/swipe right: Move the snake to the right